 EdCuration provides digital marketing for our vendors through all of these channels.
-Our Impactful Learning newsletter, dedicated engagement in social media, and our effort to launch the EdTrustees program in 2021 are ways EdCuration supports our vendors on the digital marketing front with both outreach and content development.
+Our Impactful Learning newsletter, dedicated engagement on social media, and our Certified EdTrustee Program are ways EdCuration supports vendors on the digital marketing front with both outreach and content development.